Zoologix performs primate infectious disease tests by PCR for...

 SRV-4 was first characterized at the Tsukuba Primate Center in Japan and is also referred to as SRV-Tsukuba.

-Serogroup 5 contains a single prototype virus, D5/RHE/OR, isolated from rhesus macaques imported to the Oregon Primate Research Center from the People's Republic of China; this isolate produces severe immunodeficiency when transmitted into juvenile rhesus macaques.
+SRV-5 contains a single prototype virus, D5/RHE/OR, isolated from rhesus macaques imported to the Oregon Primate Research Center from the People's Republic of China; this isolate produces severe immunodeficiency when transmitted into juvenile rhesus macaques.

-Even the combination of serology and culture results in significant false negative levels (Lerche, 1997).
-In contrast, PCR has been found to be highly effective for the detection of the presence of SRV.
-Alone or in combination with antibody testing, detection of SRV by PCR is a rapid, specific and highly sensitive technique for the development and maintenance of specific pathogen free colonies.
+Although a combination of serological testing and western blot can reduce but not eliminate false positives, western blots are generally too costly for use in ongoing screening and monitoring programs.
+In contrast, PCR amplification of proviral DNA has been found to be effective for the detection of the presence of SRV.
+In combination with antibody testing, detection of SRV by PCR is a rapid, specific, cost-effective and sensitive technique for the development and maintenance of specific pathogen free colonies.

 Utilities: